willp240/imaging/README.md

 Run an MCMC instead of grid search over times and positions.

+mcmc_fixedT.cc:

+Run an MCMC instead of grid search over positions for a fixed time.
+Submit to condor using submitFixedT.py.

 Plotting Scripts:
 There is a plotting script, PlotTH3s.cpp, with two functions.